DJI's donations of 100 drones to local agencies as part of their recently launched US Disaster Relief Program, raises questions from lawmakers.

-Bloomberg reports that ‘several federal agencies have expressed concerns that the devices could be used for spying in the U.S. A claim that drone maker DJI has been denying for the last couple of years.
-See Brendan Schulman’s interview for more information on this.
+Bloomberg reports that ‘several federal agencies have expressed concerns that the devices could be used for spying in the U.S. A claim that drone maker DJI has denied for the last couple of years.
+See Brendan Schulman's interview for more information on this.

 The lawmakers wrote in a letter addressed to Katharine Sullivan, Principal Deputy Assistant Attorney General of the Department of Justice that:

 In response to the Coronavirus epidemic, DJI has donated drones to state and local law enforcement entities in the United States to purportedly assist with social distancing enforcement.
 Although federal law enforcement agencies have warned of potential information security concerns with DJI drones, it is not clear whether state and local law enforcement agencies are fully aware of these issues.